ColorCote® AlumiGard™ & AlumiGard™ X

 A highly durable and corrosion-resistant product, with high formability, designed for roofing and cladding in very severe marine applications.
 Suitable for ISO 9223 Atmospheric Classification 1-5.
 Conforms to AS/NZS 2728: 2013 Product 6 (Table 2.1).

 Aluminium alloy type 5052 Marine Grade for excellent corrosion resistance and very good formability (in soft temper).

 Alternatively, by specification, Aluminium Alloy type 5005, with lower tensile properties for customer projects requiring greater formability.
-Available typically in thickness 0.7, 0.9, 1.2 mm.
+Available typically in thickness 0.7 & 0.9.
 Common widths are 610mm, 940mm, 1220mm.